 Using my trusty tilt tables I find that at ~1.5 metres above the ground, a tilt of ~6 degrees will suffice for a 150mm lens.

 The first picture below had the tilt set to 6 degrees and then by moving the lens back and forth (focusing), the plane of sharp focus was tilted to make it match up with the street (at pavement level) right the way down the road.

 Remember that tilt only moves the plane of focus, it doesn’t give you more depth of field – look at the top of the nearby tree (taken at f/11)

-The second picture uses a swing of just under 3 degrees to have the plane of focus about 3 metres to the right of the camera.
+The second picture uses a rightwards tilt (swing) of just under 3 degrees to have the plane of focus about 3 metres to the right of the camera.

-There is also a bit of rise added to get more of the buildings in (camera is level).
+There is also a bit of vertical shift (rise) added to get more of the buildings in (camera is level).

 Once again the camera was focused to align the plane of focus along the line of buildings.

 The shot below was taken with the 180mm lens and long bellows, shown earlier.
-The board (an old Apple Mac processor card) has been positioned flat on to the camera, so as not to need any tilts or shifts.
+The board (an old Apple Mac processor card) has been positioned flat on to the camera, so as not to need any tilt or shift.